Affiliate links on Android Authority may earn us a commission. Learn more.

 Samsung Galaxy S21 FE buyer's guide: Everything you need to know

 We expected to see the Samsung Galaxy S21 FE back in August 2021.
 However, it never materialized.
 For a while, we thought Samsung may have abandoned the release altogether.
-That theory was proven wrong, though, when Samsung launched the phone during CES 2022.
+That theory was proven wrong, though, when the company launched the phone during CES 2022.

 As usual, this “Fan Edition” model looks and functions much like its namesake, the Samsung Galaxy S21.
 There are still plenty of differences, however, especially when it comes to pricing.
 In this buyer’s guide, we’re going to give you all the information you need on the Samsung Galaxy S21 FE!